phantomachine/_gkwcurse/README.md

 Inclusions: example figures auto-saved as EPS and PNG files.

-* MAIN.PDF: main paper
+* Main paper

-* SLIDES.PDF: presentation slides
+* Presentation slides

 Usage as is.
 The author (T. Kam) does not provide any support.